rozanahs/rozanahs/README.md

 - 👋 Hi, I’m @rozanahs
-- 👀 I’m interested in Software Engineering
+- 👀 I’m interested in IT Development
-- 🌱 I’m currently learning Web Development
+- 🌱 I’m currently learning ---
 - 💞️ I’m looking to collaborate on Github
 - 📫 How to reach me linkedln/Rozanah Saleh